 You can even use the chainring as a surface effectively, just scrub the sides of the chain while leaning it against the chainring, this is a very genius hack according to the professionals.
 Once you do this properly, you will see that the chain has been cleaned properly from every angle, if there is an area left then make sure that is clean too!

 Now that the cleaning is finally done, you need to rinse the drivetrain with water but gently.
-Being gentle is the main concept here, if the water pressure is too much then it could actually damage your drivetrain instead of cleaning it.
+If the water pressure is too much then it could damage your drivetrain.
 Apart from damaging the drivetrain, water can go to areas that you will not like!

 There is one last step that you need to perform before you put your bike back into storage.
-You need to dry your bike completely, make sure that there is not even one single wet spot, an air compressor would work best here.
+You need to dry your bike completely.
+I use an air compressor here.
 There are other options as well such as the leaf blower but the choice is completely yours.

 If you don’t dry your bike before storing then there are chances that it could catch rust.